nots1dd/LiteFM/README.md

 -> Run the executable `litefm` and enjoy!

+#### Debugging

+In order check how LiteFM works under the hood and further understand any issues, redundancies or vulnerabilities,

+Check out [debug](https://github.com/nots1dd/litefm/blob/main/debug) to build LiteFM with **AddressSanitizer** (ASan)

 #### Adding Man Page (Optional):

 You can add the man page for LiteFM in your system by the following commands: